1arush/Deep-Neural-Network-Basics/README.md

 # Deep-Neural-Network-Basics
 Based on DeepLearning.AI Neural Networks course's assessments

-Implements a Deep Neural Network of 4 layers which is used for binary classificiation
+Implements a Deep Neural Network of 4 layers (from scratch) which is used for binary classificiation of images

 Uses multiple helper functions to implement forward propagation and backward propagation